 If you have spoken with your worker and his/her supervisor, and your concerns remain unresolved, you can contact the appropriate Service Director to request a conversation or meeting.
 The Service Director will work with you and the staff to resolve your concerns.
 The worker and supervisor may also be present at the meeting.
 If you wish, you may bring someone to support you during this or any future discussion of your concerns.

 Our Internal Complaint and Review Process (outlined below) offers a fair and open method to have your concerns or complaints resolved, if you have been unable to do so through the informal means identified above, or if you choose not to.

-At any time during the Complaint and Review Process, you may bring another person with you for support or to help interpret your concern if you are more comfortable communicating in a language other than English.
-Please note that the Complaint and Review Process will not be used for issues which are currently before the court or matters that are subject to another decision-making process under the Child, Youth and Family Service Act or the Labour Relations Act.
+At any time during the Internal Complaint and Review Process, you may bring another person with you for support or to help interpret your concern if you are more comfortable communicating in a language other than English or French.
+Please note that the Internal Complaint and Review Process (ICRP) will not be used for issues which are currently before the court or matters that are subject to another decision-making process under the Child, Youth and Family Service Act or the Labour Relations Act.

-You may ask the Child and Family Services Review Board at the Ministry of Children and Youth to review your complaint.
-In order to do so your complaint must meet one of the following criteria.
+You may ask the Child and Family Services Review Board (CFSRB) at the Social Justice Tribunals Ontario to review your complaint.
+In order to do so, your complaint must meet one of the following criteria.

 You claim that CCASH has: